anissen/cosy/README.md

 # Cosy

-Cosy is a small and simple programming language.
-It has an multi-platform interpreter and trans-compile to JavaScript.
+Cosy is a simple and pleasant programming language.
+It has an multi-platform interpreter and can trans-compile to JavaScript.

 ```javascript
 print 'hello world'